kalika0208/HandwrittenTextRecognition/README.md

 # Handwritten Text Recognition (CLI Version)

-A simple command-line project: put an image in a folder, run the script, and it prints the text it found in that image — no web server, no browser, nothing to deploy.
+A simple command-line project: put an image in a folder, run the script, and it prints the text it found in that image.

 ---

 ## Tech Stack

-Python, OpenCV, EasyOCR, SQLite (built into Python — no install needed).
+Python, OpenCV, EasyOCR, SQLite

 ---

-## Why EasyOCR instead of Tesseract?
+## Why EasyOCR

-Tesseract needs a separate program installed on your system outside of Python (a `.exe` on Windows, a system package on Mac/Linux).
-EasyOCR installs entirely through `pip install`, so there's nothing extra to set up — just Python packages.
-The trade-off: EasyOCR uses a pretrained deep learning model internally (unlike Tesseract's classical pattern matching), and its first run downloads the model files automatically (needs internet the first time only, then works fully offline).
+EasyOCR uses a pretrained deep learning model internally and its first run downloads the model files automatically (needs internet the first time only, then works fully offline).

 ---